A HOUSE IN TOKYO TO LIVE,

 🏢 Do you do partnerships/sponsorships with companies?

-Only with good companies who share the same passion.
+Only with good companies who share the same passions.
 Please email Yuka for enquiries.

 🙊 What languages are spoken in the house?